MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 > The information contained in this article pertains only to the Microsoft 365 admin center and is not a promise of future functionality nor do we promise that the feature will be released in the time frame we've indicated.
 In addition, this information is not a complete list of all features being released.
 This article might be discontinued or deleted at any time.

 ## Why are we doing this?
-We've heard your feedback that it's hard to plan for change and that you'd like to know what's coming next to the Microsoft 365 admin center.
+We’ve heard that you would like to know more about what’s coming to the Microsoft 365 admin center, so we are providing you a handy view - specific to your admin experience.
 You can also use the Message Center and the Microsoft 365 Roadmap to stay informed.
 [Stay on top of changes](manage/stay-on-top-of-updates.md)

 ## How to use this article